The Office of the Independent Adjudicator (OIA)

 For more information on complaints that the OIA can and cannot look at, please click here.

-What can we do?
+What can the RSU do?

-The Advice Service can help you prepare an application to the Independent Adjudicator even if we have not been involved in your case up to that point.
+- The Advice Service can help you prepare an application to the Independent Adjudicator even if we have not been involved in your case up to that point.

 If you would like to contact an advisor, please email: SU.Advice@roehampton.ac.uk